ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 ```

 **Note:**
-* If you need to find your UAA bearer token, see [Obtaining the Cloud Foundry UAA bearer token](./provisioning.html#Obtaining-the-Cloud-Foundry-UAA-bearer-token).
+* If you need to find your UAA bearer token, see [Retrieving the Cloud Foundry UAA access token](./retrieving-uaa-access-token.html).
-* If you need to find your space GUIDs, see [Obtaining the space GUID](./provisioning.html#obtaining-the-space-guid).
+* If you need to find your space GUIDs, see [Obtaining the space GUID](./provisioning_deprecated.html#obtaining-the-space-guid).
 * To run cluster management REST APIs, you need to pass your IAM access token.
 To obtain the token, follow these [steps](./Retrieve-IAM-access-token.html).
 * For the United Kingdom region use the end point  `https://api.eu-gb.bluemix.net`.